percona/k8spsmdb-docs/docs/replication.md

     ServiceExport objects are created automatically by the Percona Server for MongoDB Operator.
 ServiceImport objects, on the other hand, are not controlled by the operator.
-If you need to troubleshoot ServiceImport objects you must check the controller installed by your cloud provider.
+If you need to troubleshoot ServiceImport objects you must check the MCS controller installed by your cloud provider.

 After ServiceExport object is created, exported Services can be resolved from any Pod in any fleet cluster as